UndeadZeratul/wartrophies/README.md

 ### Important
 ---
 - Requires at least GZDoom 4.3.3!
 Playing it on anything lower that that won't work right and you may lose progress.
 You have been warned.
-- The mod may not be multiplayer compatible!
+- The mod is likely not multiplayer compatible!
 Not tested.
 - Due to the way data is saved, mod may cause ini bloat if played with too many mods for a long time.
 The data is at the bottom of your config file in a separate section.
 If ini bloat really bothers you, this mod probably isn't for you.
 At the moment there is no other way to store data between saves.
 - Stats do not persist between IWADs.
-Due to how CVars are stored in the ini file, there is no workaround for this at the moment.
+Due to how CVars are stored in the ini file, the only workaround is to use JPL's [WadSmoosh](https://forum.zdoom.org/viewtopic.php?f=232&t=52757) and use Doom_Complete as an IWAD.
 ---
 - If you have played a version of this mod prior to v1.0.0, you *may* encounter the following error message: `Dictionary is expected to be a JSON object`.
 To fix this, you have four options, three of which require config editing: